What is PCIT?

 Parent-Child Interaction Therapy, or PCIT, is one of the most effective programs for managing oppositional and defiant behaviours in children 7 years and younger.
 PCIT integrates attachment theory and behaviour modification techniques to help parents regain confidence in their ability to positively and effectively parent their child.

 PCIT treatment is done with both the parent and child present.
-While the parent interacts with the child, PCIT specialists coach him/her using a bug-in-ear device to give real-time feedback from behind a one-way mirror.
+While the parent interacts with the child, PCIT-trained therapists coach him/her using a bug-in-ear device to give real-time feedback from behind a one-way mirror.

 How does PCIT work?